bollu/bollu.github.io/README.txt

 - `x/` to `//`: spondee (duck soup).
 ANYWHERE.
 - `x/x/` to `xx//`: double iamb.
 ANYWHERE.
 - `x/` to `xx/`: anapest.
 [UNCOMMON]

+# What the hell is a nix flake?

+I finally found a coherent explanation [on reddit](https://www.reddit.com/r/NixOS/comments/131fvqs/comment/ji0f3gl/?utm_source=share&utm_medium=web2x&context=3), inlined here:

+> The basic idea of flakes isn't that complicated, but it does require a little
+> bit of basic understanding of the nix programming language.
+A flake.nix file is
+> an attribute set with two attributes called inputs and outputs.
+The inputs
+> attribute describes the other flakes that you would like to use; things like
+> nixpkgs or home-manager.
+You have to give it the url where the code for that
+> other flake is, and usually people use GitHub.
+The outputs attribute is a
+> function, which is where we really start getting into the nix programming
+> language.
+Nix will go and fetch all the inputs, load up their flake.nix files,
+> and it will call your outputs function with all of their outputs as arguments.
+> The outputs of a flake are just whatever its outputs function returns, which
+> can be basically anything the flake wants it to be.
+Finally, nix records
+> exactly which revision was fetched from GitHub in flake.lock so that the
+> versions of all your inputs are pinned to the same thing until you manually
+> update the lock file.

+> Now, I said that the outputs of a flake can be basically anything you want, but
+> by convention, there's a schema that most flakes adhere to.
+For instance,
+> flakes often include outputs like packages.x86_64-linux.foo as the derivation
+> for the foo package for x86_64-linux.
+But it's important to understand that
+> this is a convention, which the nix CLI uses by default for a lot of commands.
+> The reason I consider this important to understand is because people often
+> assume flakes are some complicated thing, and that therefore flakes somehow
+> change the fundamentals of how nix works and how we use it.
+They don't.
+All the
+> flakes feature does is look at the inputs you need, fetch them, and call your
+> outputs function.
+It's truly that simple.
+Pretty much everything else that
+> comes up when using flakes is actually just traditional nix, and not
+> flakes-related at all.

+> The only other significant difference from traditional nix is "purity".
+Flakes
+> disallow a lot of "impure" ideas, like depending on config files or environment
+> variables that aren't a part of the flake's source directory or its inputs'.
+> This makes it so that a derivation / system / etc. is reproducible no matter
+> what context you're evaluating the flake from.

 # How to prove `noConfusion`